sorenss/transcribe-danish/README.md

 The basic transcript will be saved to a text (*.txt*) file.

 ## Windows
-*Note: Currently the Praat script does not seem to work this way*

 There are probably multiple ways to run bash scripts on Windows.
 The potentially easiest way for this script (that I'm doing) is through WSL (Windows Subsystem for Linux).
-[Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (in addition, I had to [run a command](https://github.com/microsoft/WSL/issues/5256#issuecomment-1122304369) to make it work on my machine), and then you can follow the steps in the [Linux guide](#Linux).
+[Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (in addition, I had to [run a command](https://github.com/microsoft/WSL/issues/5256#issuecomment-1122304369) to make it work on my machine).

+In WSL, you can follow the steps in the [Linux guide](#Linux), except the filename MUST be *soundfile.wav*.
 Remember that Praat has to be installed *within* WSL as it cannot use the Windows installation, i.e. `sudo apt install praat`.

 # How it works